pnp/sp-dev-fx-webparts/.github/CONTRIBUTING.md

 1. Sign the Contributor License Agreement (see below)
 2. Fork the main repository to your GitHub account
-3. Create a new branch for your fork for the contribution
+3. Create a new branch for your fork for the contribution based on dev branch
 4. Include your changes to your branch
 5. Commit your changes using descriptive commit message - These are used to track changes on the repositories for monthly communications, see [September 2016](dev.office.com/blogs/PnP-September-2016-Release) as an example
 6. Create a pull request in your own fork and target 'dev' branch